 - Competent user of Microsoft Outlook, Word, Excel and PowerPoint.

 - Flexible team player but able to work under own initiative and manage own workload.

 - Comfortable presenting to groups with a variety of experience, adapting your style accordingly.

-- Holder of a recognised coaching qualification.
+- Coaching experience and/or a coaching qualification.

 - Previous experience working in a support or development role in a higher education institution.

 - Knowledge of the inner workings of universities and the higher education landscape.